 If the GDP increases more than the monetary base, each unit of currency is worth more and this will have a positive impact on the exchange rate of that currency;

-If the GDP decreases more than the monetary base, each unit of currency is worthless and this will have a negative impact on the exchange rate of that currency.
+If the GDP decreases more than the monetary base, each unit of currency is worthless and this will hurt the exchange rate of that currency.

-For traders using technical analysis, they can still keep an eye out on the news in various ways.
-High impact data releases, news events, press conferences and speeches have the potential of moving price for duration of time with a lot of volatility.
-This means that price could potentially make spikes up and down.
+Traders using technical analysis can still keep an eye out on the news in various ways.
+High-impact data releases, news events, press conferences and speeches have the potential of moving prices for a duration of time with a lot of volatility.
+This means that prices could potentially make spike up and down.
 The trader needs to take that into account when trading their technical strategy.